Once you get your Cloud4Wi Subscription, these are the steps you need to take to be up and running in as fast as a few hours.

 Step 4 - Personalize the guest WiFi experience

 Create a new Splash Page (or modify the default one), including your own content and style.
-We suggest to create and save an Emulated URL of your Splash Page to simplify the testing.
+We suggest creating and saving an Emulated URL of your Splash Page to simplify the testing.

 Create your Login Profile, defining how you want to authenticate your guests.
 An important settings of the Login Profile are the agreements and policies, but we'll come to this later.